FAQs: Student Life Basics

-No, there is an abundance of both private and University-owned housing near campus in Hyde Park.
+No, there is an abundance of housing near campus in Hyde Park.
 The cost of living in Chicago is very affordable compared to other major cities.
 Our housing page contains more information.

 What is the atmosphere like among students and faculty?

 Our students and faculty are extremely collaborative in their approach to learning.
 Because of our small class size and the seriousness with which our faculty approach teaching, our faculty engage with students in ways uncommon in academia.
 Our students work together in study groups, share class notes, and enjoy casual conversation with their professors outside of class on a daily basis.
 The Law School does not have a published class rank and the wealth of employment opportunities for UChicago students facilitates a collegial and cooperative environment.

 What is it like to study law at UChicago?